AdamPaternostro/Training-Azure-DevOps/README.md

 11. Click on Dev Stage
 12. Add a task (click +)
 13. Select "Azure Resource Group Deployment"
-14. Click on tasks
+14. Click on the task
     - Click the manage link next to "Azure Subscription"
     - Click on New Service Connection
     - Click on Azure Resource Manager
-    - Click on "Use full version of this dialog" (link at bottom)
+    - Click on "Use the full version of the service connection dialog" (link at bottom)
     - Give it a name
     - Enter the Service Principle Id (Application Id)
     - Enter the Service Principle Key